Monday through Friday.

 Switch shit up, plain and simple.
 Take a different way to work.
 Stop by that small shop for a bagel that you’ve been eyeing but may be out of your way.
 Instead of listening to your Apple Music or Spotify on shuffle during commutes, put your phone on airplane mode.
 Doodle, read, or just observe and people watch.

 Try, try, try not to take your work home with you.
-I promise you, your computer will not self destruct if you do not answer that email that so rudely came strolling in on Saturday morning.
-Know that you are allowed to set boundaries, and that you are still in fact a human, 1 human.
+I promise you, your computer will not self-destruct if you do not answer that email that so rudely came strolling in on Saturday morning.
+Know that you are allowed to set boundaries and that you are still, in fact, a human, one human who needs time to recharge.